Hypothesis Testing for Functional Linear Models via Bootstrapping: Theory

 \end{enumerate} \end{assumption}

-The requirement of $\alpha_1> 2$ and $\alpha_2>2$ in the condition (i) of the above assumption ensures certain smoothness of the covariance functions of $X$ and $Y$, respectively; such a requirement is also adopted in \cite{cai2018adaptive} and is connected to the so-called Sacks-Ylvisaker condition \citep{ritter1995multivariate, yuan2010reproducing}.
-For a scalar-on-function model, $p_2=d_{\mathcal Y}=1$, and thus the requirement for $\rho_{j_2}$ in \eqref{eigen-rate} and the condition on the generalized Fourier coefficients $b_{j_1j_2}$ of $\beta$ in \eqref{beta-alignment} are automatically satisfied.
+The condition on $\expect[\langle X_1, \phi_{j_1} \rangle_1^4]$ was previously adopted in \cite{Cai2006, Hall2007, Lei2014}.
+The condition \eqref{eigen-rate} imposes a smoothness requirement on the covariance operators of $X$ and $Y$, which is often needed in analyzing convergence rates involving functional data; for example, similar requirements are adopted in \cite{meister2011asymptotic, cai2018adaptive}.
+Such condition is connected to the so-called Sacks-Ylvisaker condition \citep{yuan2010reproducing}.
+For example, { when the covariance $C_X$ satisfies the Sacks-Ylvisaker condition of order $s > 0$, the corresponding $j$th eigenvalue is of the order $j^{-2(s+1)}\ll j^{-2}$.} For a scalar-on-function model, $p_2=d_{\mathcal Y}=1$, and thus the requirement for $\rho_{j_2}$ in \eqref{eigen-rate} and the condition on the generalized Fourier coefficients $b_{j_1j_2}$ of $\beta$ in \eqref{beta-alignment} are automatically satisfied.
 In addition, \eqref{beta-alignment} is considerably weaker than the requirement in \cite{cai2006prediction, Hall2007} for the scalar-on-function regression model.
+Condition (ii) in the above assumption is in analogy to Condition (3.2) of \cite{lopes2021sharp}.
+As mentioned in \cite{lopes2021sharp}, since $\sup_{R^{\circ} \in \mathcal{R}(\ell_{n}, m_{n})}\|R^{\circ}\|_{F}^{2}\le \ell_n^2$ and $\delta$ could be taken arbitrarily small, the condition (ii), which cannot be substantially weakened in general, appears not restrictive. {In addition, this condition applies only to the small set of the variables that involve the $m_n$ leading eigen-bases, while the other variables can have an unrestricted correlation structure.}

 Our last assumption imposes some conditions on the growth rate of $p$ relative to $n$, where we recall that $p=p_1p_2$.